jungbomp/3DGraphicsAndRendering/01_FrameBuffer/README.md

 ## Status

-This is a first assignment of CSCI-580 3D Graphics and Rendering, 2018 fall
+This is the first assignment of CSCI-580 3D Graphics and Rendering, 2018 fall

 Version 1.0